OlympusDAO/olympus-frontend/README.md

 **Rinkeby faucet for WETH:**
 [Wrap rinkeby eth on rinkeby uniswap](https://app.uniswap.org/#/swap)

-**Rinkeby faucets for LUSD, FRAX & DAI can be taken from rinkeby etherscan:**
+**Rinkeby faucets for LUSD, FRAX & CUSD can be taken from rinkeby etherscan:**

 1. Go to `src/helpers/AllBonds.ts`
 2. then copy the rinkeby `reserveAddress` for the applicable bond & navigate to that contract on rinkeby etherscan.